gabriela-framework/gabriela/docs/README.md

 There are two types of events: **mediator** event and **emitter** event.
 The only difference between the two is that **emitter** events are asynchronous.
-In that regard, they are kind of an asynchronous job queue with which you can send events that you don't want to wait for.
+In that regard, they are kind of an asynchronous job queue with which you can send events that you don't want to wait for, such as sending emails.

 ### 1.4.1 Using events in modules
 Lets take a look at a basic example.